-Cope is one of the most important Committees the BTU has, we encourage all members to use the COPE Committee as a way to get involved and to take action.
+COPE is one of the most important committees the BTU has, we encourage all members to use COPE as a way to get involved and to take action.

 What is COPE?